doyun421/SLAM/README.md

-### The difference between NED Coordinates and ECI Coordinates

 ### NED Coordinates

-The north-east-down (NED) system is a noninertial system with its origin fixed at the aircraft or spacecraft center of gravity.
+                        The north-east-down (NED) system
+                                        is a noninertial system with its origin fixed at the aircraft or spacecraft center of gravity (무게중심).
                                         Its axes are oriented along the geodetic directions defined by the Earth surface.

-The x-axis points north parallel to the geoid surface, in the polar direction.
+                                        The x-axis points north parallel to the geoid(sea level) surface, in the polar direction.
                                         The y-axis points east parallel to the geoid surface, along a latitude curve.
                                         The z-axis points downward, toward the Earth surface, antiparallel to the surface outward normal n.

                                         Flying at a constant altitude means flying at a constant z above the Earth surface.

                                  Why NED Coordinates used for?

                                                                                                         An NED coordinate system is commonly used to specify location relative to a moving aircraft.
 In this application, the origin and axes of an NED system change continuously.
 Note that the coordinates are not fixed to the frame of the aircraft.

                                                                                         For example, an aircraft flying into Charles de Gaulle airport has geodetic coordinates (48.9978°, 2.7594°, 699.8683 m).
 The NED coordinates of the airport with respect to the plane are (1645.8313 m, –15677.1868 m, 555.8221 m).